-We are especially grateful to the very talented person who directed the mock trial, (INSERT).
+We are especially grateful to the director of the mock trial, (INSERT NAME).

 I know you enjoyed the outstanding performances of (INSERT CHARACTERS AND THE NAMES OF ACTORS WHO PORTRAYED THEM.)

 And we also are grateful to the author of our mock trial script and of your handbook, Senator Judith Zaffirini.